Diabetes & You

 What is diabetes?

-Diabetes can be one of three types: type 1, type 2, or gestational.
-All three are metabolic disorders that affect the way the body uses (metabolizes) food to make glucose.
+Diabetes can be 1 of 3 types: type 1, type 2, or gestational.
+All 3 are metabolic disorders that affect the way the body uses (metabolizes) food to make glucose.
 Glucose is the main source of fuel for the body.

 What is prediabetes?

 Type 2 diabetes is often preceded by prediabetes.
 In prediabetes, blood glucose levels are higher than normal but not high enough to be defined as diabetes.
 But many people with prediabetes develop type 2 diabetes within 10 years, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
 Prediabetes also raises the risk for heart disease and stroke.
 You can delay or even prevent type 2 diabetes by making lifestyle changes.
 These include losing extra weight if you are overweight and getting more exercise.
 If you are overweight, losing 5% to 10% of your weight can make a difference.
-For exercise, aim for 30 minutes of moderate physical activity 5 days a week.
+For exercise, aim for at least 150 minutes a week of physical activity.
+Don’t let more than 2 days go by without being active.

 How does diabetes affect blood glucose?